athir-hakimin/IKB42603-CLOUD-COMPUTING-SECURITY-ESSENTIALS/Lab2-Report.md

 kubectl -n tenant-a create rolebinding rb --role=reader --serviceaccount=tenant-a:app-a
 ```

-The first attempt failed with `subjects[0].name: Invalid value: "app-\na"`, because the multi-line command was pasted with a line break inside `--serviceaccount=tenant-a:app-a`, splitting it into `app-` and a stray `a` that the shell then tried to run as a command.
-The `serviceaccount` and `role` were created successfully; only the `rolebinding` needed to be re-run as a single line.
+The multi-line command was inserted with a line break within `--serviceaccount=tenant-a:app-a`, breaking it into `app-` and a stray `a` that the shell then attempted to run as a command, which is why the initial attempt failed with `subjects[0].name: Invalid value: "app-\na"`.
+The only thing that needed to be rerun as a single line was the `rolebinding`; the `serviceaccount` and `role` were formed correctly.

 ```
 kubectl -n tenant-a create rolebinding rb --role=reader --serviceaccount=tenant-a:app-a